Traditional Catholic Faith

 Pope Pius IX, December 8, 1854, Dogma of the Immaculate Conception: “… the Blessed Virgin Mary, from the first instant of her Conception… was preserved free and exempt from all stain of original sin…”

-Francis of Jesi, Friar Minor: “If we consider it carefully, the Order has never badly governed more nor ever relaxed more and given birth to more scandals in the world than when it was full of learned men.”
+Francis of Jesi, Friar Minor: “If we consider it carefully, the Order has never been more badly governed, nor more relaxed, nor given rise to more scandals in the world than when it was full of learned men.”

 St. Francis of Assisi: “… those who allow themselves to be led by a frivolous love of knowledge will find their hands empty on the day of tribulation.
 That is why I would like to see all my brothers strengthen themselves in the practice of virtues…”